GER Class R24

 The GER Class R24 was a class of steams designed by James Holden for the Great Eastern Railway (GER).
 They passed to the London and North Eastern Railway at the grouping in 1923 and received the LNER classification J67.
 Some R24s were rebuilt with higher boiler pressure in which form they were similar to the later Class S56.
 The rebuilt R24s, together with the S56s, were classified J69 by the LNER.
+The later Class C72, an improvement on the class S56, were classified as J68 by the LNER.

 History

 These locomotives were very similar to the Class T18 locomotives, sharing the same dimensions for most major components.
 They were all built at the GER's Stratford Works between 1890 and 1901.